Minicoy: India-Maldives maritime treaty

 In December 1976, India and the Maldives signed a maritime boundary treaty whereby Minicoy was placed on the Indian side of the boundary.
 India and Maldives officially and amicably decided their maritime boundary in 1976, in 1982 when the brother of the President of Maldives Maumoon Abdul Gayoom, Abdulla Hameed declared that the neighbouring Minicoy Island that belonged to India were a part of Maldives; Maldives quickly and officially denied that it was laying claim to the island.

 India and Maldives continue to enjoy friendly relations and a strategic partnership in economic and military fields.
 India continues to contribute to the security of the island nation of Maldives.

 Demographics

 As of 2011 India census, the island of Minicoy had a population of 10,447.
 Males constitute 51% of the population and females 49%.
 Minicoy has an average literacy rate of 83.93%, higher than the national average of 74.04%: male literacy is 85.82%, and female literacy is 81.93%.
 In Minicoy, 9.6% of the population is under 6 years of age.

 The majority of the population are Sunni Muslims of the S̲h̲āfiʿī school.

 Transportation

 Sea

-MV Corals, MV Lagoons, MV Amindivi, MV Arabian Sea, MV Bharat Seema, MV Dweep Setu, MV Kavaratti, MV Lakshadweep Sea and MV Minicoy are the important passenger ships connecting Lakshadweep with Kerala.
-The passage takes between 14 and 20 hours.

-The Lakshadweep authorities are seeking an opportunity to invest in Port City of Kerala Kollam.
-They are ready to invest in a passenger terminal with dormitory facilities and an office to guide the people of Minicoy reaching Kollam Port.
-Traditionally, Lakshadweep's connections with the mainland have been through Kollam, Kochi and Beypore ports.
-But Minicoy, a small atoll at the southernmost end of the archipelago, is closer to Kollam than to either Kochi or Beypore.
+Nine passenger ships connect Lakshadweep with Kerala, taking 14 to 20 hours.